Cralence/My_Tempt_Repo/README.md

 Reconstruction loss can be slightly reduced by fine-tuning the motion VQ-VAE with `configs/train_motion_vqvae_finetune.yaml`.

-### 4. Pair music with motion and extract motion code
+### 4. Pair Music with Motion and Extract Motion Code
 After training the motion VQ-VAE, we use Dynamic Time Warping to pair each music track with several motions and extract the motion codes from the augmented motion sequences prior to training the music-motion LM.
 Please first set the correct data paths and run: